-The 1980s is filled with cinematic classics like Field of Dreams, The Princess Bride, The Natural, Ferris Bueller’s Day Off, and The Shining.
+The 1980s are filled with cinematic classics like Field of Dreams, The Princess Bride, The Natural, Ferris Bueller’s Day Off, and The Shining.

 These are the movies that defined a decade, but everyone knows them.
 What about the hidden gems?